nrw-digital/week-notes/en/updates/_posts/2023-09-15-week-notes.md

 Train disruptions and [ghosts](https://www.hauntedrooms.co.uk/product/prince-rupert-hotel-shrewsbury) won’t hold us back.

+## Fun fact Friday

+It's believed that a ghost of part of a chicken wanders around Pond Square in Highgate, London.
+This, ahem, fowl apparition is thanks to Sir Francis Bacon, who wanted to test his theory that meat could be kept from going off by keeping it cold.
+In 1626, he stuffed the chicken with snow and he himself, caught a chill and passed away.
+The chicken's ghost, meanwhile, is reported to have been seen flapping around the square.

 ## Weekend wellbeing

 The only way to make sense out of change is to plunge into it, move with it, and join the dance – Alan Watts